 Where to stay: To be at the center of everything west of the Mile High City, pop into the Holiday Inn Express.
 It’s minutes away from Red Rocks, Golden and the coolest parts of Denver itself.
 Plus, you can enjoy a convenient breakfast and a great pool during your stay.

 Bar Harbor, Maine

-The gateway to Acadia National Park is a charming village with quaint shops, restaurants, more ice cream parlors per square foot than just about anywhere, an improv comedy troupe suitable for all ages, and a fair number of affordable accommodation options, including the Acadia Inn.
-While there, enjoy an outdoor pool, free breakfast, spacious rooms, and a hiking trail which will lead you straight into the National Park that backs up to the hotel.
+Why you’ll love it: The gateway to Acadia National Park is a charming village filled with quaint shops, good restaurants, more ice cream parlors per square foot than just about anywhere (some serving Maine blueberry soft-serve) and an improv comedy troupe suitable for all ages.

 Amelia Island, Florida